yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-azureaddevice-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of an [azureADDevice](../resources/windowsupdates-azureaddevice.md) object.
+Read the properties of an [azureADDevice](../resources/windowsupdates-azureaddevice.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).